Arista Networks (NYSE:ANET) Posts Quarterly Earnings Results, Beats Expectations By $0.09 EPS

-Arista Networks (NYSE:ANET) announced its quarterly earnings results on Monday.
-The technology company reported $0.82 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.73 by $0.09, MarketWatch Earnings reports.
+Arista Networks (NYSE:ANET) posted its quarterly earnings results on Monday.
+The technology company reported $0.82 EPS for the quarter, beating the consensus estimate of $0.73 by $0.09, MarketWatch Earnings reports.
 Arista Networks had a return on equity of 20.36% and a net margin of 28.30%.
-The business had revenue of $824.46 million during the quarter, compared to the consensus estimate of $790.40 million.
-During the same quarter last year, the firm posted $0.56 EPS.
-The company’s quarterly revenue was up 27.1% on a year-over-year basis.
+The firm had revenue of $824.46 million during the quarter, compared to analysts’ expectations of $790.40 million.
+During the same quarter last year, the firm earned $0.56 earnings per share.
+The business’s revenue for the quarter was up 27.1% on a year-over-year basis.
 Arista Networks updated its Q1 2022 guidance to EPS.

-A number of equities research analysts have recently weighed in on ANET shares.
-Credit Suisse Group lifted their target price on Arista Networks from $102.50 to $127.25 and gave the stock an “outperform” rating in a report on Tuesday, November 2nd.
-Evercore ISI raised their price target on Arista Networks from $120.00 to $130.00 and gave the stock an “outperform” rating in a research report on Tuesday, November 2nd.
-JPMorgan Chase & Co. raised their price target on Arista Networks from $147.50 to $150.00 and gave the stock a “neutral” rating in a research report on Monday, December 13th.
-Zacks Investment Research upgraded Arista Networks from a “hold” rating to a “buy” rating and set a $137.50 price target on the stock in a research report on Friday, November 5th.
-Finally, KeyCorp raised their price target on Arista Networks from $136.00 to $165.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 19th.
-Seven analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
-Based on data from MarketBeat.com, Arista Networks presently has an average rating of “Buy” and a consensus target price of $125.89.
+Several equities research analysts recently commented on ANET shares.
+UBS Group increased their price target on Arista Networks from $133.00 to $140.00 and gave the company a “neutral” rating in a report on Tuesday.
+Piper Sandler increased their price objective on Arista Networks from $125.00 to $139.00 and gave the stock a “neutral” rating in a research report on Tuesday.
+JMP Securities increased their price objective on Arista Networks from $103.75 to $135.00 and gave the stock an “outperform” rating in a research report on Tuesday, November 2nd.
+JPMorgan Chase & Co. increased their price objective on Arista Networks from $147.50 to $150.00 and gave the stock a “neutral” rating in a research report on Monday, December 13th.
+Finally, Wells Fargo & Company increased their price objective on Arista Networks from $122.50 to $142.00 and gave the stock an “equal weight” rating in a research report on Tuesday.
+Seven research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average price target of $135.46.

+A number of large investors have recently added to or reduced their stakes in the stock.
+Advisors Asset Management Inc. raised its stake in Arista Networks by 281.6% in the fourth quarter.
+Advisors Asset Management Inc. now owns 435 shares of the technology company’s stock valued at $63,000 after buying an additional 321 shares in the last quarter.
+Tobam raised its stake in Arista Networks by 300.0% in the fourth quarter.
+Tobam now owns 748 shares of the technology company’s stock valued at $108,000 after buying an additional 561 shares in the last quarter.
+Belpointe Asset Management LLC raised its stake in Arista Networks by 315.4% in the fourth quarter.
+Belpointe Asset Management LLC now owns 2,189 shares of the technology company’s stock valued at $315,000 after buying an additional 1,662 shares in the last quarter.
+NEXT Financial Group Inc raised its stake in Arista Networks by 227.0% in the fourth quarter.
+NEXT Financial Group Inc now owns 4,068 shares of the technology company’s stock valued at $585,000 after buying an additional 2,824 shares in the last quarter.
+Finally, Toroso Investments LLC raised its stake in Arista Networks by 343.7% in the fourth quarter.
+Toroso Investments LLC now owns 4,419 shares of the technology company’s stock valued at $635,000 after buying an additional 3,423 shares in the last quarter.
+Hedge funds and other institutional investors own 15.51% of the company’s stock.

 Arista Networks Company Profile